rioputroo/acp-catalog-api/README.md

 <br>
 <br>
 ## Use of RabbitMQ in Microservices
 RabbitMQ is one of the simplest freely available options for implementing messaging queues in your microservices architecture.
-These queue patterns can help to scale your application by communicating between various microservices.
+These queue patterns can help to scale your application communicating between microservices.
-In this project using RabbitMQ still able to communicate between various microservices
+In this project using RabbitMQ to able to communicate between various microservices